 The early political powers and their Sustainability

-There is number of history pages been filled with the title of success for different human races rules and their development covering the pages of the history.
-In early ages, we see the civilization of Egypt and Greece also Cyprus rule around the Babylon and Persian territory.
-Later in the middle time, we see Muslim caliphs are prominent on the pages for their rule, and they broke the superpower of that time like Byzantines and Persia, and they controlled over the major area of this historical ruler.
-In modern age there was Ottoman Empire, Safavid Empire and Mughal empire those were controlling the biggest territories of their time for which later on they been broke into parts and became a part of British colonies (in South Asia).
+There is a number of history pages filled with the title of success for different human races’ rules and their development covering the pages of history.
+In the early ages, we see the civilization of Egypt and Greece also Cyprus rule around Babylon and Persian territory.
+Later in the middle time, we see Muslim caliphs are prominent on the pages for their rule, and they broke the superpower of that time like the Byzantines and Persia, and they controlled the major area of this historical ruler.
+In the modern age there was Ottoman Empire, Safavid Empire, and Mughal empire those were controlling the biggest territories of their time and later on they broken into parts and became a part of British colonies (in South Asia).
 Ottoman Empire was crunched during World War-I History. (n.d.).

-While if we look to their power of time territoriality plays a strong role in their rule sustaining for which they use to enhance their power in early ages it was to rule as many areas as you can, and the control will make you superpower while in middle ages it was same.
-In the modern age, there was bit change in the influence of technology and economic growth which is going on till yet, but now economic factor matters more.
+While if we look at their power over time territoriality plays a strong role in their rule sustaining for which they use to enhance their power in early ages was to rule as many areas as you can, and the control will make your superpower while in the middle ages it was same.
+In the modern age, there was a bit of change in the influence of technology and economic growth which is going on yet, but now the economic factor matters more.
 As the gunpowder invention was given the invitation to Ottoman Empire to rule over the biggest territory.

 References